dwyl/learn-daydream-and-nightmare/README.md

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113092/8c611b36-0d93-11e7-83a2-f207f6da1d41.png)

-- Begin recording your actions that demonstrate your chosen user journey.
-To begin recording a session simply click on the camera symbol.
+- Begin recording your actions that demonstrate the user journey by clicking on the camera symbol.
 It will turn green when it is recording.

-Start by navigating to your url in the browser address bar.
+- Start by navigating to your url in the browser address bar.
 You may find pasting the url in is the easiest way.

 ![image](https://cloud.githubusercontent.com/assets/16775804/24113367/7df1feca-0d94-11e7-99f4-26775eb9f2ee.png)